When Stability meets Sufficiency: Informative Explanations that do not Overwhelm: Problem Statement and Method

+\eat{\cite{CEM} also include an additional regularization of the form $\| \bdelta - \tAE(\bdelta) \|_2^2$, where $\tAE(\cdot)$ is an autoencoder; this term ensures that the learned PP lies near the true manifold, however \cite{CEM} only uses it on MNIST experiments where a sufficient autoencoder is learned.
+We similarly use an autoencoder only for MNIST experiments and thus leave it out of the following formulations for clarity.} \eat{ }

-Regarding feasibility, taking $\bdelta_i = x_0$ for all $i$ is a feasible solution, but clearly suboptimal since the sparsity regularization in the objective could be reduced.
-There may be paths where the solution requires $\bdelta_j=\bdelta_i$ for all $j\geq i$ for some $i$ along the path, meaning a sparser solution along the path at some point cannot be found, but such a solution resolves the smoothness issue described above when simply solving (\ref{eq:PP_original}).
+Regarding feasibility, taking $\bdelta_i = x_0$ for all $i$ is a feasible, but clearly suboptimal, solution since the sparsity regularization in the objective could be reduced.
+There may be paths where the solution requires $\bdelta_j=\bdelta_i$ for all $j\geq i$ for some $i$ along the path, meaning a sparser solution along the path at some point cannot be found, but such a solution resolves the stability issue lacking in \cite{CEM}.